osmlab/labuildings/README.md

 * **PCITY1** - 1st postal city (from the USPS)

+	* Note: this is null for 1469 records.
+When null, fall back to `LegalComm`.
 	* Change to titlecase
 	* Map to `addr:city`

 * **PCITY2** - 2nd postal city (from the USPS)

-	* Ignore: mostly null or same as LegalComm
+	* Ignore: mostly null or same as LegalComm.
+Always null when `PCITY1` is null.

 * **PCITY3** - 3rd postal city (from the USPS)

-	* Ignore: mostly null
+	* Ignore: mostly null.
+Always null when `PCITY1` is null.

 ### Building attributes